MikeStankavich/pulumi-kubernetes/README.md

 1. Navigate to Dashboards, and then open the Kubernetes / Compute Resources / Workload dashboard to see compute and network metrics for the guestbook application pods

-### Tear down the cloud resources so that you don't run up your digital ocean bill.
+### Tear down the cloud resources so that you don't run up a Digital Ocean bill.
 1. Run `just destroy` to tear down the application, the monitoring, and the kubernetes cluster

 ### Screenshots